Peak table and annotations

 The table includes information about each peak that has been found:

-Note that if you make a split view of the table and the mapping, you will be able to browse through the peaks by clicking in the table.
-This will cause the view to jump to the position of the peak.
+- Region.
+The position of the peak.
+To find that position in the ChIP-sample mapping, you can make a split view of the table and the mapping.
+You will then be able to browse through the peaks by clicking in the table.
+This will cause the view to jump to the position of the peak region.

 An example of a peak is shown in figure 29.7.